-Having an aging population and increasing infrastructure costs could result in substantial financial burden on the ratepayer.
+Having an aging population and number of our residents on fixed incomes, along with increasing infrastructure costs could result in substantial financial burden on the ratepayer.
 A declining population with more people on fixed incomes puts pressure on future funding of infrastructure as there are fewer people to contribute towards the cost of paying for maintenance and upgrades of the infrastructure networks.
 This challenge will make maintaining levels of service difficult.
 We may need to look at alternative ways of service delivery or innovative solutions as communities may struggle adapting to lower levels of service.
 There may be alternative funding models that could be considered to pay for increasing infrastructure costs.

 We have assumed that an increase in people aged 65+ will mean that a greater proportion of our ratepayers will be on small fixed incomes.
-However a proportion of our ratepayers may also retire with substantial funds.
+However a proportion of our ratepayers may also retire with substantial funds